 More about Landscape Healing, the project

-Since the early 2000s, 3RW arkitekter has used design thinking to structure the process of restoring vast areas of land, owned by the Norwegian Defence Estates Agency (NDEA), who have used these for military training.
+Since the early 2000s, 3RW arkitekter has used architecture skills to structure the process of restoring vast areas of land, owned by the Norwegian Defence Estates Agency (NDEA), who have used these for military training.
 After decades of efficiency adjustments, the NDEA’s sites were left abandoned yet unsuitable for public use due to polluted soil and water, unexploded ordnance, and abandoned structures.
 Within a team of historians, archaeologists, scientists, engineers, politicians and soldiers, 3RW arkitekter play a central role in using architectural methods for the re-imagining of these spaces for restored nature and other societal uses.
 When completed, this national undertaking will constitute the biggest environmental restoration initiative in Norwegian history, and will free up more than 20.000 hectares of nature.

 Landscape Healing follows the process of healing these wounded landscapes, the strange and curious practices that had to be pioneered for a project that has never been attempted before.